Skip to main content

 UK General Election 2024: King's expert analysis and insights

-As we approach the UK General Election on 4 July, King’s academics are providing analysis and insights into major policy areas, priorities for the incoming government, factors that influence voters and key moments in the campaigns.
-They say a week is a long time in politics and, as we head closer to polling day, you can see a lot gets packed into a week at King’s.
+For the UK General Election on 4 July, King’s academics provided analysis and insights into major policy areas, priorities for the incoming government, factors that influence voters and key moments in the campaigns.
+They say a week is a long time in politics and as you can see a lot was packed into a week at King’s.

 Newspapers Image